 Steve has recently traveled the world attending such diverse conferences as X Media Lab in Singapore and Suzhou China and the Game Developers Conference in San Francisco and the Toronto Film Finance Forum in 2008 and the CTIA Wireless Conference 2008 as well as many trips to Cannes film Festival reflecting his diverse skills in multi platform strategies.

 Steve has attended The Script Factory, Arista Script Workshops and Spark Workshops though Screen Australia – helping Steve to refine his script analysis talents.
 Steve has worked regularly with Hollywood script doctor Michael Hague and writer Larry Karesewski (Larry Flint, Ed Wood) Meg Lafauve and more recently Sheila Hannahan Taylor on various projects tapping into the latest industry analysis techniques.

 After directing live comedy shows in Los Angeles in the showcase arena helping secure TV development deals for those actors, Steve continued to direct, premiering shows at The Melbourne Comedy Festival – “Coo Coo Bananas” with Tania Lacy 2002 Melb Comedy Fest and “Survival Of the Phattest “ for comedian Hung Lee 2002 and “The End of Fin Begin” – 2004.

-Steve developed and produced the 4 quadrant crowd pleaser “An Oddball Solution”, distribution with Village Roadshow which went on to take $11.2 Million at the Australian Box office and with Producer Bruno Charlesworth (Good Vibrations, Not Quite Hollywood) and Tenille Kennedy ( The Turning) on the thriller “Bad Girl” which made its World Premier at the Melbourne International Film festival released by Curious Films.
+Steve developed and produced the 4 quadrant crowd pleaser “Oddball”, distribution with Village Roadshow which went on to take $11.2 Million at the Australian Box office and with Producer Bruno Charlesworth (Good Vibrations, Not Quite Hollywood) and Tenille Kennedy ( The Turning) on the thriller “Bad Girl” which made its World Premier at the Melbourne International Film festival released by Curious Films.